The Need for Kata

 That often means everything else, including improvement, comes second.
 But we must improve.
 No improvement means, at the very best, staying where we are.
 In this world, that won’t be enough to survive.

 So how do we make improvement a top tier priority?
 Where do we start, on which improvements do we focus our attention, which get the finite resources?
 As suppliers of products and services, we need to develop improvement habits that both live and thrive in dynamic environments.
 Kata is the answer.
+Read or download this 2 page document on Toyota Kata.

 The Roots of Kata